486DX2-boomer/biblestudy/readme.md

 ## TO DO
 Flags for the following
-- Enable or disable opening in browser
+- ~~Enable or disable opening in browser~~
-- Choose Bible translation to read on biblegateway
+- Choose Bible translation to read on biblegateway (Tried implementing already but doesn't work, appears to be a problem on biblegateway)